-GPAT 2019 result likely to be declared today; How and where to check?
+GPAT 2019 result likely to be declared shortly; How and where to check?

 New Delhi, Feb 5: GPAT result 2019 would be declared today on official website ntagpat.nic.in.
 GPAT 2019 or Graduate Pharmacy Aptitude Test was conducted on January 29, 2019, by the National Testing Agency (NTA).